open2b/scriggo-site/site/templates/macro.md

 ```

 In a distraction free declaration, the `macro` keyword and the terminating `{% end %}` or `{% end macro %}` are omitted
 and the macro ends at the end of the file.
-It means that all the code after the declaration and up to the end of the
+It means that all the code after the declaration end up to the end of the
 file is the body of the macro.

 Note that in Scriggo the code `{% Ident %}`, where `Ident` is an exported identifier (the first letter is in uppercase),